ey7/project-three/README.md

 #### Navbar

 The navbar is displayed on all pages.
-When logged out, it displays links to home, reviews, register and login.
+When logged out, it displays links to home, reviews, register and login. <hr>
 <img src="static/images/loggedOut.png" alt="logged out navbar" style="max-width:100%;">
-When logged in, it displays links to home, reviews, account and logout.
+When logged in, it displays links to home, reviews, account and logout. <hr>
 <img src="static/images/loggedIn.png" alt="logged in navbar" style="max-width:100%;">
 #### Register